codeanywhere/documentation/src/docs/markdowns/general/getting-started/faq.md

 - **Java**
 - **.NET Core** – C#

-If you wish to use a different programming language, you can do so by [creating a container](/dashboard/containers/create-new-container) with a <code>Blank</code> stack, and installing the necessary dependencies in the container terminal.
+If you wish to use a different programming language, you can do so by [creating a container](/dashboard/containers/create-new-container) with a <code>Blank</code> template, and installing the necessary dependencies in the container terminal.

 ### <a name="can-i-install-extensions-from-the-vs-code-marketplace" href="#can-i-install-extensions-from-the-vs-code-marketplace" class="anchor-link"><img src="/images/anchor.svg" alt="Link anchor" class="anchor-img"></a>Can I install extensions from the VS Code marketplace?